Animesh0764/75-day-hard-ACM/README.md

 ## Challenge Details

-Each day, you'll receive a new DSA problem.
+Each day, I'll receive a new DSA problem.
 These problems span various complexity levels, ensuring a comprehensive learning experience.

 ## How to Participate